armaan-abraham/armaan-abraham.github.io/_posts/writing/2024-10-20-proof-of-deceptive-misalignment-absence.md

 set of sensors at some time, q is some question about the world at that time, and a is some answer to that question, collected by humans investigating the question at a later time.
-You then want to train a machine learning model via some training scheme to fit that dataset.As an abstraction, we’ll think of all training processes as describable by a prior with the property that, when conditioned on the dataset, the resulting posterior describes the distribution of models that result from applying that training process to that dataset.
-Thus, when I ask you to describe a training process with particular properties, you need only specify a prior and a dataset-generating procedure—and you’re welcome to provide any describable prior, computable or not (so a Solomonoff prior is fair game, for example).Now, here are some models that you might get in such a situation:The direct translator honestly answers questions according to its internal model of the world.The human imitator mimics the process used by humans to produce the answers in the training distribution.The deceptive model has some completely separate goal—e.g. maximize paperclips—but answers questions honestly during training specifically because it wants to be selected by the training process so that it can eventually enact a treacherous turn.The ELK problem asks you to find a training process that preferentially selects for the direct translator over the human imitator (it’s also slightly different in that it only asks you to learn a question-answering head on top of an existing predictive model, whereas here we want to learn the whole thing end-to-end).The problem here, however, is to find a training process that preferentially selects for the human imitator over the deceptive model.
-We’re putting aside the question of how to get the direct translator entirely here and instead just focusing on how to not get the deceptive model.
+You then want to train a machine learning model via some training scheme to fit that dataset.
+As an abstraction, we'll think of all training processes as describable by a prior with the property that, when conditioned on the dataset, the resulting posterior describes the distribution of models that result from applying that training process to that dataset.
+Thus, when I ask you to describe a training process with particular properties, you need only specify a prior and a dataset-generating procedure—and you're welcome to provide any describable prior, computable or not (so a Solomonoff prior is fair game, for example).
+Now, here are some models that you might get in such a
+situation: The direct translator honestly answers questions according to its internal model of the world.
+The human imitator mimics the process used by humans to produce the answers in the training distribution.
+The deceptive model has some completely separate goal—e.g. maximize paperclips—but answers questions honestly during training specifically because it wants to be selected by the training process so that it can eventually enact a treacherous turn.
+The ELK problem asks you to find a training process that preferentially selects for the direct translator over the human imitator (it's also slightly different in that it only asks you to learn a question-answering head on top of an existing predictive model, whereas here we want to learn the whole thing end-to-end).
+The problem here, however, is to find a training process that preferentially selects for the human imitator over the deceptive model.
+We're putting aside the question of how to get the direct translator entirely here and instead just focusing on how to not get the deceptive model.